 Suddenly, Flickr is legitimate again.
-It's owned by people who care about photography and community.
-Just that simple change revitalized the potential for Flickr, even if it ends up morphing into some combination with SmugMug.
+It’s owned by people who care about photography and community.
+Just that simple change revitalized the potential for Flickr, even if it morphs into some combination with SmugMug.

 For now, both sharing sites will remain separate and continue operations as they are.

-That gives those of us who left Flickr behind some time to get re-aquainted.
-After all, it's a fantastic service with many benefits.
-The question is whether enough other users will come back to enjoy the service, or if it can appeal to a new generation.
+That gives those of us who left Flickr behind some time to get re-acquainted.
+After all, it’s a fantastic service with many benefits.
+The question is whether enough other users will come back to enjoy the service or if it can appeal to a new generation.

-I know my daughter doesn't bother with Facebook anymore.
-In fact, she tells me that none of her friends really use Facebook.
-They're on Instagram or Snapchat.
+I know my daughter doesn’t bother with Facebook anymore.
+She tells me that none of her friends really use Facebook.
+They’re on Instagram or Snapchat.

 The way Snapchat is bleeding, I’ll be surprised if it’s still around next year.

-So will Flickr appeal to a younger generation?
-That may depend upon adding new features, reading the market, and providing a service that the other photo sharing sites lack.
+So will Flickr appeal to the younger generation?
+That may depend upon adding new features, reading the market, and providing a service that the other photo-sharing sites lack.